 The Group's overall treasury objectives are to ensure sufficient funds are available for the Group to carry out its strategy and to manage certain financial risks to which the Group is exposed, details of which are provided below.
+The Group's finance committee reviews and monitors the capital structure, financial policies and treasury function of the Company in addition to advising the board of directors on whether to approve financing agreements or arrangements.

-Financial risks are managed on the advice of Group Treasury and senior management.
+Financial risks are managed on the advice of Group Treasury and senior management in conjunction with the finance committee.
 The Group does not permit the use of treasury instruments for speculative purposes, under any circumstances.
 Group Treasury regularly reviews the level of cash and debt facilities required to fund the Group's activities, plans for repayment and refinancing of debt, and identifies an appropriate amount of headroom to provide a reserve against unexpected funding requirements.